DoubleSpout/ccap/readme.md

    var ccap = require('ccap')

-   if you don`t want to update gcc version, ccap package Compiled file is in folder `release`, just download it and copy it to your `node_modules`.
+   if you don't want to update gcc version, ccap package Compiled file is in folder `release`, just download it and copy it to your `node_modules`.

 ##Instantiated